Dual-Core Comprehensive Example

 Note

-Since most boards’ little core configuration files (i.e., board.conf in the board’s lcpu directory) do not define button pins, a proj.conf is added for each supported board in the lcpu project directory to define button pin numbers.
+Since most boards’ LCPU configuration files (i.e., board.conf in the board’s lcpu directory) do not define button pins, a proj.conf is added for each supported board in the lcpu project directory to define button pin numbers.
 For example, in the project/lcpu/eh-lb561_lcpu directory, proj.conf has the following KEY1 configuration parameters, which are effective for the eh-lb561 development board:

 CONFIG_BSP_USING_KEY1=y